 Sometimes we don’t see or do not want to see the problems we’re creating in our own lives.
 If we admit that we’re making bad decisions, then we would have to do something about them.

 Following are some of the ways that we avoid taking responsibility: Denial – This is when we don’t even know that we are lying to ourselves.
 We refuse to accept reality and often behave like a painful experience did not or does not exist.
 This defense mechanism often begins in childhood and can continue into old age.
-Projecting – When you accuse others of having unacceptable impulses which you’re experiencing you project the thoughts onto what may be innocent men and women.
-People who endeavor often state what”should” be happening in the lives of others while decreasing their own involvement in precisely the identical thinking or behaviours.
+Critter Control Company – When you accuse others of having unacceptable impulses which you’re experiencing you project the thoughts onto what may be innocent men and women.
+People who endeavor often state what”should” be happening in the lives of others while decreasing their own involvement in precisely the identical thinking or behaviors.
 Stress is reduced as you focus on what other people are doing rather than on your own issues.

 3. Rationalizing – This is when you’ve been reckless in some area but, rather than accepting and adjusting this, you use excuses to justify so that you are not viewed negatively.